-Sleepiness, by contrast, may increase the risk of sports injuries in teens.
+Sleepiness, by contrast, may slow reaction times (448.5) and increase the risk of sports injuries in teens.
 (449, 449.1) Sleep-deprived athletes are more likely “to make a risky decision that could lead to injury and also have diminished accuracy and hand-eye coordination that would have otherwise prevented injury[.]”
 (449.2) In addition, “sleep deprivation affects proprioception — the sense of balance that allows you to feel your weight shifting, even when your eyes are closed,” increasing the likelihood of falling.
 (449.2)

 According to Cheri Mah of the Stanford Sleep Disorders Clinic and Research Laboratory, “Sleep duration may be an important consideration for an athlete’s daily training regimen[.] … Furthermore, sleep extension also may contribute to minimizing the effects of accumulated sleep deprivation and thus could be a beneficial strategy for optimal performance.”
 (450) Mah’s 2010 study of college football players found most entered training with sleep deficits.
 The athletes were encouraged to press for extra sleep, up to 10 hours nightly.
 After several weeks of consistent additional sleep, athletic performance began to improve.
 (450, 451) Average sprint time in the 20-yard shuttle improved from 4.71 seconds to 4.61 seconds, and the average 40-yard dash time decreased from 4.99 seconds to 4.89 seconds.
 (450) Daytime sleepiness and fatigue also decreased significantly, while vigor scores significantly improved.
 (450)